xregistry/spec/core/spec.md

   xRegistry metadata.
 This would happen when `$meta` was used in the request, or when the Resource (or Version) is included in the serialization of a parent entity.

+  If the Resource or Version has the `hasdocument` model aspect set to `false`, then this URL MUST be appended with `$meta` only if the request was directed at the Resource or Version and included `$meta`.
+Otherwise in all other situations `$meta` MUST NOT be included.

 - Constraints:
   - MUST be a non-empty absolute URL.
   - MUST be a read-only attribute in API view.